jfarmer/scripts/README.md

 # Misc.
 Scripts

-Just some miscellaneous scripts I use from time to time.
+Some miscellaneous scripts I use from time to time, too small to justify their own repository.

 ## Scripts <!-- omit in toc -->